Pryaxis/Plugins/README.md

 Developers in this category are in agreement with (or part of) the Pryaxis team and understand the requirements behind producing a safe plugin.
 Each of these developers have their own entries, and their plugins are available on the linked repositories, website or collection repository.

 * [Rozen4334](https://github.com/Rozen4334)
-  * Maintainer or creator of: ChatManager, WorldEdit, Buildmode and many others.
+  * Maintainer/creator of: ChatManager, WorldEdit, Buildmode and many others.
   * [Contact](https://rozen.one)
   * [Plugin collection](https://github.com/Rozen4334/TShock-plugins)